Pelosi, Schumer claim Trump's words 'ring hollow' as he calls for unity over explosive devices

 Asked on CNN whether Trump should cancel the rally, Arizona Republican Sen. Jeff Flake, who said earlier that both political parties should tone down their rhetoric, offered another idea.

-"I think he ought to use this rally ... to make things better," Flake told anchor Wolf Blitzer.
+"I think he ought to use this rally as a way to actually make things better," Flake told anchor Wolf Blitzer.
+"I don't begrudge him going to the rally.
+I just hope that he makes better use of it than he has in the past."

 Fox News' Catherine Herridge and Brooke Singman contributed to this report.